py1sl/neutron_tools/README.md

 meshtal_analysis :- reads MCNP meshtal file, can plot a slice, do some statistics, plot histogram of the rel err, count zeros etc

+mcnp_output_reader :- work in progress, can read some f2, f4 and f5 tally results

+mcnp_analysis :- work in progress tools to analyse and plot MCNP output when read by mcnp_output_reader

+neut_utilities :- simple functions used by multiple modules

+neut_constants :- set of useful constants